 We acknowledge and pay our respect to our members who have gone before us and recognise their contribution to our people and community.

-Darkinjung Barker College is an exciting milestone in Barker’s 125 year history.
+Darkinjung Barker is an exciting milestone in Barker’s long history.
 We are committed to building a lasting relationship with Aboriginal communities in a respectful spirit of mutual support and reconciliation.
 Our aim is to provide a framework for young people to experience the best that the future offers – more than that, to become people who shape this future under God’s good care and strength.

 We welcome this partnership with Barker College and look forward to a long and rewarding association between our two communities.
 Both Darkinjung and Barker recognise the importance of upholding Aboriginal cultural identities as we strive to close the gap educationally.